 Beauregard, however, had, through his spies in Washington, definite information of the intention of the Federal Government to attack him.
-On July 13th he wrote 3 to Johnston, urging upon his consideration the practicability and advantage of uniting the mass of his troops with the army at Manassas, and insisting that, together, they could destroy McDowell's army, and then move upon Patterson.
-The same evening, towards midnight, 4 Beauregard explained his plan to Colonel Chesnut of his staff, and despatched him at once to Richmond to lay these suggestions before the President.
-Mr. Davis, and General Lee, who seems to have then been acting as his military adviser, 5 thought the proposed movement of Johnston's force to join Beauregard premature, inasmuch
+On July 13th he wrote3 to Johnston, urging upon his consideration the practicability and advantage of uniting the mass of his troops with the army at Manassas, and insisting that, together, they could destroy McDowell's army, and then move upon Patterson.
+The same evening, towards midnight,4 Beauregard explained his plan to Colonel Chesnut of his staff, and despatched him at once to Richmond to lay these suggestions before the President.
+Mr. Davis, and General Lee, who seems to have then been acting as his military adviser,5 thought the proposed movement of Johnston's force to join Beauregard premature, inasmuch as McDowell had not yet left the immediate neighborhood of the capital, and might not do so if he saw himself likely to encounter superior forces.
+Hence, the opportunity of overwhelming him in the open field might not be presented.
+As for attacking him behind the fortifications of Washington, that was not to be thought of for a moment.

 2 Ib., 969, 970.

-^{4 2} W. R., 506, 509.
+4 2 W. R., 506, 509.